-This post is adapted from a series of best-practice guides that reflect the New Relic Community Team’swork helping thousands of customers get started using New Relic Mobile.
-Also check out our guides to getting started with New Relic APM, New Relic Infrastructure, New Relic Mobile, and New Relic Insights; and discover the New Relic Community Team’s latest Best Practice Guide offerings.
+The following is adapted from a series of best practice guides that reflect the New Relic Community Team’s work with thousands of customers—identifying challenges and coming up with actionable solutions for organizations getting started with New Relic Browser.
+Also, check out our guides to getting started with New Relic APM, New Relic Mobile, New Relic Insights, New Relic Infrastructure, and New Relic Synthetics; and discover the New Relic Community Team’s latest Best Practice Guide offerings.

 In this guide, we’ll offer our most popular and useful tips for working with New Relic Browser.
 In particular, we’ll help you understand some key data resources you’ll encounter while using Browser and offer tips for how you can transform this data into actionable performance insights.
 We’ll also point the way to documentation and other resources you can use to continue your path to mastery with Browser and other New Relic applications.